History of Syria: Syria under Bashar al-Assad (2000–2024)

-Civil War (2011–present)
+Syrian Civil War (2011–2024)

-The Syrian Uprising (later known as the Syrian Civil War) is an ongoing internal conflict between the Syrian army and the rebel groups composed by many heterogeneous branches.
-Encouraged by the Arab Spring, there were pro-reform protests in Damascus and the southern city of Deraa in March 2011.
+Syrian Civil War is an ongoing internal conflict between the Syrian army and the Syrian opposition groups composed of different factions.
+Encouraged by the events of Arab Spring, there were massive anti-government protests in Damascus and the southern city of Deraa in March 2011.
 Protestors demanded political freedom and the release of political prisoners.
-This was immediately followed by a government crackdown whereby the Syrian Army was deployed to quell unrest.
+This was immediately followed by a government crackdown whereby the Syrian Army was deployed to quell unrest and killed hundreds of civilians.
+This led to widespread outcry, fuelling further protests across all provinces in the country.

 Security forces shot and killed a number of people in Deraa, triggering days of violent unrest that steadily spread nationwide over the following months.
 There were unconfirmed reports that soldiers who refused to open fire on civilians were summarily executed.
-The Syrian government denied reports of executions and defections, and blamed militant armed groups for causing trouble.
-President Assad announced some conciliatory measures: dozens of political prisoners were released, he dismissed the government, and in April he lifted the 48-year-old state of emergency.
-The government accused protesters of being stirred up by Israeli agents, and in May, army tanks entered Deraa, Banyas, Homs and the suburbs of Damascus in an effort to crush anti-government protests.
-In June, the government claimed that in 120 members of the security forces had been killed by "armed gangs" in the northwestern town of Jisr al-Shughour.
-Troops besieged the town, whose inhabitants mostly fled to Turkey.
-At the same time, President Assad pledged to start a "national dialogue" on reform.
-He sacked the governor of the northern province of Hama and sent in more troops to restore order.
+The Syrian government denied reports of executions and defections, and blamed armed militias for causing trouble.
+What started as peaceful protests would eventually evolve into armed resistance following months of deadly crackdown launched across Syria by Bashar al-Assad's security apparatus.
+Tens of thousands of civilians got killed and displaced and by 2012, the situation had become a full-blown civil war.

-In July 2011, some of the anti-Assad groups met in Istanbul with a view to bringing the various internal and external opposition groups together.
+In July 2011, some of the anti-Assad groups met in Istanbul with the view of bringing together the many opposition groups, both internal and external to Syria.
 They agreed to form the Syrian National Council.
 Rebel fighters were joined by army defectors on the Turkish–Syrian border and declared the formation of the Free Syrian Army (FSA).
 They began forming fighting units to escalate the insurgency from September 2011.
-From the outset, the FSA was a disparate collection of loosely organized and largely independent units.
+From the outset, the FSA was a big-tent coalition of organized and largely independent resistance militias.
+All Free Syrian militias got unified under the Supreme Military Council in December 2012.